 But the cross without the Lamb would be meaningless.

-“A body thou has prepared for me,” Jesus said (Heb 10:5).
+“A body thou has prepared for me,” Jesus said (Hebrews 10:5).
 A human form was His dwelling place among us.
-But from the beginning destined for sacrifice.
+But from the beginning this form was destined for sacrifice.
 Incomprehensible that His deity could shrink to such a small inglorious form.

 Convincingly He earned the title, “the Lamb of God.”

 Willingly He laid His body down on an altar of wood.

 Voluntarily He gave His perfect blood for our sin.

 Good Friday is good because of the Lamb

 The Lamb of God who takes away the sin of the world.